What Makes Us Different

 Are you interested in the highest quality, authentic Montessori preschool education for your child?

-We do not offer part-time enrollment.
+We do not offer part-time enrollment at our school.

 Our school schedule is full-day, 5 days/week.
 Students may be dropped off between 7:15 AM – 9:00 AM and can be picked up any time between 2:00 PM – 5:30 PM, with exceptions for special circumstances.